Passport Visa Blogs

 Selecting the Right Photo for Passport Size

-Before delving into editing, start with choosing the right base photo.
+Before delving into editing, start by choosing the right base photo.
 Opt for a recent, clear, and high-resolution image where your face is prominently visible.
 Ensure there are no shadows or obstructions on your face.

 Ensuring the Image Meets Official Requirements